urish/angular-moment/README.md

 ```

 angular-moment will dynamically update the span to indicate how much time
 passed since the message was created.
-So, if you controller contains the following
+So, if your controller contains the following
 code:
 ```js
 $scope.message = {